I’m worried about making payments on time.

 We'll send you a bill every week, fortnight or month for your usage.
 Note that weekly and fortnightly billing is only available on electricity accounts with smart meters.

-It can sometimes be a classic case of little things adding up.
+For bills including usage outside of this exceptional period, it can sometimes be a classic case of little things adding up.
 We've put together some Energy Saving Tips to help you keep your energy costs down.

 To help make sense of things, here are some reasons why your bill might be bigger: